 The engagement and satisfaction of the Veeco United Team are critical to our culture and our success.
-In 2019, we conducted a formal employee survey designed to assess global employee engagement, leadership, work environment and culture.
-Over 90% of our employees participated in the survey, itself an indicator of high employee engagement.
-Participants provided over 2,000 responses to open-ended questions.
-The findings from this survey established an agenda for various initiatives designed to strengthen our Company.
-In 2021, we conducted a second formal employee survey using the same survey instrument.
-Approximately 90% of employees again participated in the survey and, again, nearly 2,000 responses were provided to open-ended questions.
-We saw significant improvements across all survey areas.
-In 2023, we conducted our third formal employee survey using the same survey instrument.
-Even with a much larger employee population, we maintained a high participation rate of 90% and over 2,000 responses to open-ended questions.
-Overall survey results were similar to 2021 results.
 We remain committed to working with employees to strengthen the Company's culture.
+We regularly conduct formal employee surveys to assess global employee engagement, leadership, work environment and culture.
+The results of our surveys are used to identify various initiatives designed to strengthen our Company.
 Our executives conduct regular meetings with our global workforce, providing employees with opportunities to engage with senior leaders and ask questions in open Q&A sessions.
 Finally, we maintain and regularly remind our employees about our confidential third-party hotline service that can be utilized to share their concerns.